jeswcollins/GMA/README.md

 GMA
 ===

-Group Meeting Automaton -- Facilitates the Choosing of a Group Member to Lead a Recurring Event and Related Tasks
+Group Meeting Automaton -- Chooses a Group Member to Lead a Recurring Event and Sends Reminders
     (so that we can all focus our brains on something else, such as "doing science")

 Automated Reminders, Sign Ups, and Latest Presentation Date Tracking for Planning Group Meetings (Google Script)